 Angry Drunk Man: The nerve!

 Bartender: And I was like, "WHO ARE YOU TO TELL ME WHAT TO DO?!"

-- Outrun the Fireball: Jekyll attempts to escape from a lit bomb by walking away from it.
-Though, running away could probably not stop him from getting sucked into the explosion, anyway.
+- Outrun the Fireball: Jekyll attempts to escape from a lit bomb by slowly walking away from it.
+To be fair, running away probably wouldn't have saved him from getting sucked into the resulting explosion.

-- Real Trailer, Fake Movie: The trailer was made to be a short film made to mock the game it "adapts" and there are no plans to make a full-length film.It's just a trailer.
+- Real Trailer, Fake Movie: The trailer was made to be a short film mocking the game it "adapts", and there are no plans for a full-length film.It's just a trailer.
 Not an actual movie.
 A one-time spoof.
 Not endorsed by the 80's video game, or Robert Louis Stevenson's corpse.

 - Silly Walk: Jekyll walks desperately slow and fancy-like, which does more harm than good.

 - Take That!: A lot of the jokes are done to mock the game's nonsensical story, its bad gameplay and all-around badness, including the townsfolk's unprovoked violent behavior towards Jekyll, his incredibly slow walk, his cane's uselessness as a weapon, the fact that Jekyll gravitates into the explosions instead of away from them and so on.

 - Tempting Fate: When Jekyll's fiancee admits that she is worried about the wedding, Jekyll's response is literally "What Could Possibly Go Wrong?"
 The next day, the entire town decides to form an angry mob at the pub, complaining about his punchable face and decides that he is deserving of death.